rdov/rdov.github.io/contribute/index.md

     git clone git@bitbucket.org:deginner/deglet.git

-(TODO: make this a public repository) and follow the instructions present in the README file.
+and follow the instructions present in the README file.
 Then edit `app/src/constant/ServerConstants.js` to use `deglet.xyz` as the hostname for every entry so you don't need to run a server component yourself.

 > Do not change the port numbers in `ServerConstants.js`, and remember to run ``make`` again after saving the modifications.